This call for applications is closed for the 2022–2023 period. View current and former fellows.

 - be supervised by a regular or associate CIRM member.

-- Applications must be written in English or in French and be sent electronically, as a single PDF document, to CIRM’s nik.luka [at] mcgill.ca (Interim Director),stephan.gervais [at] mcgill.ca ( Scientific Coordinator), and elissa.kayal [at] mcgill.ca (Administrative Assistant) before May 10, 2021.
+- Applications must be written in English or in French and be sent electronically, as a single PDF document, to CIRM’s pascal.brissette [at] mcgill.ca (Director), nik.luka [at] mcgill.ca (Associate Director),stephan.gervais [at] mcgill.ca ( Scientific Coordinator), and elissa.kayal [at] mcgill.ca (Administrative Assistant) before May 9, 2022 at 5 p.m.
+(Montréal time).

 - Fellowship recipients are expected to participate in CIRM’s work during the duration of the award.
 The terms of this participation can be discussed with the Centre’s director and coordinators.

 - The accumulation of awards with those from large funding organizations, or others, is permitted.

 - Evaluation of applications and, if applicable, interviews with finalists: between May 16 and 31;

-- Results announcement: June 4 at the latest
+- Results announcement: June 6 at the latest;

 Content of the application

-- Letter of intent, in which the applicant’s supervisor, home university, and anticipated contribution to the work at CIRM are specified
+- Letter of intent, in which are specified the applicant’s CIRM-affiliated supervisor, the home university, and the anticipated contribution to the work at CIRM;

 - Description of the research project (maximum 3 single-spaced pages);

-- Resume (university studies, publications, awards, relevant work and experience)
+- Resume (university studies, publications, awards, relevant experiences and work);

 - Evaluation reports of thesis jury members;

-- 2 letters of recommendation (directly sent to nik.luka [at] mcgill.ca (CIRM’s Interim Director) by those writing them)
+- 2 letters of recommendation (directly sent to nik.luka [at] mcgill.ca (CIRM’s Director) and elissa.kayal [at] mcgill.ca (Administrative Assistant) by those writing them);

 Information inquiries are to be communicated to elissa.kayal [at] mcgill.ca (Elissa Kayal), Administrative Assistant.

 - Academic performance

-- Relevance of the research proposal with regard to CIRM’s research-action axes and structuring projects
+- Relevance of the research proposal with regard to CIRM’s mission, research-action axes and structuring projects;

 - Appeal of the anticipated contribution to CIRM’s work and activities;

 - Leadership and community engagement.

 Submission and defence of the thesis prior to the application’s deadline is an asset.

 CIRM reserves a $3,000 envelop for justified expenses related to the researcher’s project.